srivatsanb-alt/fmMuleInterfaceCompare/docs/support_manual.md

 2. Use config editor, select the database fm_config, select the collection master_fm, click on the document to edit it

 3. If sanajaya.atimotors.com is accessible, you don't have to follow the remaining steps(steps 4-6)
     a.
-Change the below mentioned parameters in the document, save the same
+Change the below mentioned parameters in the document, save the same.
+And [Restart FM](#restart-fm).
+The remaining steps need not be followed
     ```
     api_key: '<api_key generated for the customer>'
     send_updates: true